Fowler Avenue Connection

 Buses and Shared Use Paths Move More People

-by Mark Egge, about 2 years ago
+by Mark Egge, over 2 years ago

 Given the mechanics of how travel demand models (TDM) work it seems inevitable that three car lanes will not provide sufficient capacity to avoid future congestion.
 Paradoxically, this means we should have fewer lanes for cars.